tlouchao/tlouchao.github.io/src/pages/about/index.md

 ## Bio ##

 I am currently working as a software engineer, and have formerly worked as a freelance animator - I've built out this website to document [personal projects](/blog), to bookmark useful [resources](#resources), and to carve out an online space for future notes.
-Having been partial to the art side of things for quite some time, I've been looking for avenues to incorporate a technical background, as well as a penchant for CG art, into my next undertaking.
+As of recent, I've been on the lookout for avenues to incorporate a technical background, as well as a longtime interest in CG art, into my next undertaking.

 ## Coursework ##

-As of recent, I've ventured into the 3D asset creation / tech art space in the wake of completing the following courses:
+I've ventured into the 3D asset creation / tech art space in the wake of completing the following courses:

 - **Become a Technical Artist** with Aaron Aikman ([ELVTR](https://elvtr.com/))
 - **Introduction to 3D with Maya** with James Schaub ([Gnomon School of Visual Effects](https://www.gnomon.edu/))